ArasLabs/auto-workflow-assignment/README.md

 ## Usage

-The Find Parent Package action is accessible from the Action menu in the Aras main window, the main grid context menu, and the Action menu in the Item tear-off window.
-The steps below show how to use the Find Parent Package action in the Aras main window Action menu.

 1. Log in to Aras as admin.
 2. Navigate to **Workflow Examples** in the table of contents (TOC).
 3. Create a new Workflow Assignment Example item.